George, South Africa: The lake system

 The lakes originated about 20 000 years ago during the Late Pleistocene at the end of the last era of ice ages which was largely centred in the Northern Hemisphere.
 Consequently, these lakes can be regarded as geologically relatively young.

 During that last glacial period, the sea-level dropped to about 130 m lower than at present as a result of the accumulation of ice in the Northern Hemisphere.
 Rivers then extended into the newly exposed coastal areas, cutting deep valleys into them.

 At the end of the last glacial period the sea-level rose again, drowning these newly formed valleys until, after a last slight rise and fall of sea-level, a level of about one to three metres above the present level was reached some 6 000 years ago.
 The sea level then slowly receded to reach the present level about 4 000 years ago.

 The partial draining of these valleys exposed part of the coastal area, thereby forming all the present Wilderness Lakes except for Langvlei and Rondevlei.
 Martin (1962) postulates the Langvlei could have been formed by wave erosion preceding the last rise in sea level while Rondevlei, during the same time, probably originated as a wind-deflating basin.
 Ruigtevlei, to the east of Swartvlei, was a lake that disappeared, leaving a large area that is only inundated after floods (Martin, 1960a).

 During this last change (drop) in sea level, the mouth of Swartvlei Estuary moved 2 km eastward to the present position at Sedgefield, Groenvlei lost its connection to the sea through the Swartvlei Estuary, and sand dunes now effectively covered any traces of a previous connection to the sea.

 The Garden Route Dam near George.

 Climate

-George has an oceanic climate, which is similar to that of Western Europe and New Zealand, with warm summers, and mild to chilly winters.
+George has an oceanic climate, which is similar to that of New Zealand, with warm summers, and mild to chilly winters.
 It is one of the highest rainfall regions in South Africa.
 Most rain falls in the spring months, brought by the humid sea winds from the Indian Ocean.